Woodland Park City Council votes to repeal sales tax that provides millions to school district each year

 "I come from a place of working together and collaborating to get things right and to make it right.
 And I commit to that and I know that our staff commits to that as well and they have been, and so that’s where I’d like to see us go and I hear that coming from you all as well," Case said.

 KRDO13 will have more on this story later today.
-Tune in at 4,5, and 6 to learn more and check be here later for updates.
+Tune in at 4,5, and 6 to learn more, and check back here later for updates.